Carbon MarketsNickel’s Wild Ride: Market Surges, Supply Gluts, and the Global Power Play

 As the global demand for cleaner technologies rises, nickel’s role becomes increasingly vital.
 However, the market remains volatile, influenced by geopolitical strategies, supply chain dynamics, and fluctuating prices.
 Understanding these forces is key to navigating nickel’s future in a rapidly changing energy landscape.

-In August 2024, the London Metal Exchange (LME) three-month nickel price surged to a six-week high of $17,035 per metric ton by August 20, according to S&P Global data.
+In August 2024, the London Metal Exchange (LME) three-month nickel price surged to a six-week high.
 This rise was primarily driven by short covering from speculators who responded to better-than-expected U.S. economic data.

 Short Covering Sparks Price Surge: A Temporary High?

 The improved economic outlook eased fears of an impending U.S. recession, thereby encouraging investors to close their short positions in nickel.
-Despite this temporary boost, the price retreated to $16,603 per metric ton by August 22 due to an increase in LME nickel stocks.
+Despite this temporary boost, the price retreated due to an increase in LME nickel stocks.

-LME nickel inventories saw a significant increase, climbing from 109,950 metric tons at the end of July to 116,616 metric tons by August 22.
-This 81.8% increase in 2024 reflects a substantial rise in available stock, contributing to the subsequent price decline.
+LME nickel inventories saw a significant increase, climbing from 109,950 metric tons in July to 116,616 metric tons by August.
+This increase reflects a substantial rise in available stock, contributing to the subsequent price decline.

 In July, the LME recorded its largest monthly increase in open tonnage for the year, with a 12,942 metric ton rise.
-This boost was attributed to higher refined class 1 nickel inflows from China, pushing China’s share of LME nickel open tonnage from 27.8% in June to 35.2% in July.
+This boost was attributed to higher refined class 1 nickel inflows from China.

 This increase in Chinese stock was notably due to refined nickel from Indonesia entering the LME system for the first time, following the approval of Indonesia’s first nickel brand, DX-zwdx, by the LME in May 2024.